Carceral-Ecologies/LA_Public_Records/README.md

 **3. Public posting of LAPD requests largely stopped in April 2025.** Monthly LAPD requests visible in the portal drop from ~250–460/month to single digits beginning April 2025, while every other department continues normally.
-LAPD remains a *participating department* on the portal — so this reflects requests no longer being **published publicly**, not the department leaving.
-Requests appear to still flow into the portal behind its embargo/visibility setting; they're just no longer visible to the public.
+LAPD remains a *participating department* on the portal.
+These numbers reflect requests no longer being **published publicly**, not the department leaving.
+Requests appear to still flow into the portal behind what might be an embargo/visibility setting.
+The public just can't see them.
 Measured against the portal's shared, sequential request-ID counter, the share of each year's requests that appears publicly falls from a historical **~70% to ~40% (2025) and ~32% (2026)**, with the drop timed to April and specific to LAPD.